pdx-labs/demos/amazon_product_bot/Readme.md

 > config.yaml

 This is the configuration file for us to choose the model for messages and the template for output.
-We choose to use devanci-003 since we are using text demo.
-More complicated configuration will be shown in chat agent and advanced agent.
+We choose to use text-davinci-003 since we are using text demo.
+More complicated configuration will be shown in other agents.

 > test_1.yaml

 This is the test in the local to see if the agent is running as expected.

->agent.py
+> agent.py

 This is a test file for us to input our question into thie file.

 In line 10, there is a place where you should change the folder path to your amazon_bot_text_demo path on local.

-In line 14, there is a line:
+In line 15, there is a line:

 ```
 question="Can i use this air fryer in England?"
 ```

 We can change this line to change the question and the program will provide us different outputs based on the input and implement in the applications.

 ## Testing